-The shortcut to view the Output Window on consoles without a monitor, is by holding Shift and pressing View.
+The shortcut to view the Output Window on the internal touchscreen of consoles without a monitor, is hold Shift and press View.

-- Green - Value faded down in a cue
+- Green - Cue value - values that have faded down from a cue

 - Red Background - Parked

 - Line above value - A Topset/Max Level is active

 For more information on what these various values are, go to their relevant section of the manual.

 When the channel is selected, the LED in the button under the fader will turn on, and an orange box will be drawn around the channel number in the Output Window.

 The Output window will automatically scroll to show the last selected channel number.

 Grey outlines around rows of fixture numbers in the Output Window indicate which set of fixtures are currently being controlled by the channel faders.